afadesigns/zshellcheck/README.md

 ## Architecture

 Curious about how ZShellCheck works under the hood?
 Check out our [Architecture Guide](ARCHITECTURE.md) to learn about the Lexer, Parser, AST, and Kata Registry.

+## Troubleshooting

+Encountering issues?
+Check our **[Troubleshooting Guide](TROUBLESHOOTING.md)** for solutions to common problems like "command not found" or parser errors.

 ## Developer Guide